2024–25 Penn State Nittany Lions basketball team

 The 2024–25 Penn State Nittany Lions basketball team represented Penn State University during the 2024–25 NCAA Division I men's basketball season.
-They were led by second-year head coach Mike Rhoades, and played their home games at Bryce Jordan Center located in State College, Pennsylvania as members of the Big Ten Conference.
+They were led by second-year head coach Mike Rhoades, and played their home games at Bryce Jordan Center in State College, Pennsylvania as members of the Big Ten Conference.

+The Nittany Lions finished the season 16–15, 6–14 in Big Ten play, to finish in 17th place.
+As a result of finishing in the bottom three, they failed to qualify for the Big Ten tournament.

 Previous season

-The Nittany Lions finished the 2023–24 season 16–17, 9–11 in Big Ten play to finish in a three-way tie for 10th place.
+The Nittany Lions finished the 2023–24 season 16–17, 9–11 in Big Ten play, to finish in a three-way tie for 10th place.
 As the No. 11 seed in the Big Ten tournament, they defeated Michigan in the first round before losing to Indiana in the second round.